 Mule deer, elk, bobcats, fox, and coyotes are daily residents along the Blue Sky trail.
 Tracks and other indications of wildlife can be seen all around if you just take a close look.
 The best time of day for viewing wildlife is dawn and dusk.
 The Blue Sky trailhead and trail opens at sunrise and closes at sunset.
 Please time your hike or ride appropriately.

-The Blue Sky trail is home to many species of snakes, including: Bull Snakes, Racer Snakes, Garter Snakes, Milk Snakes and Prairie Rattlesnakes.
+In the spring summer and fall the Blue Sky trail is home to many species of snakes, including: Bull Snakes, Racer Snakes, Garter Snakes, Milk Snakes and Prairie Rattlesnakes.
 It is not unlikely for you to see a snake patrolling through the grass or sunning on the trail during the morning and evening when they are most active.
 If you encounter a snake, back away slowly and give it several feet of space to retreat.
 If a ranger is nearby, notify them of the location of the snake if it was close to, or on, the trail.
 If you are bitten by a rattlesnake, remain calm and dial 911.
 Remove all jewelry and watches, and immobilize the the bitten limb while keeping the bite site below the heart.

 Ravens, Golden Eagles, Turkey Vultures, Red-tailed Hawks, Great horned Owls, Barn Owls, Swainson's Hawks, Northern Harriers, Prairie Falcons, American Kestrels, Cliff Swallows and Bullock's Orioles are frequently seen along the Blue Sky trail.